datanav/docs/configuration.rst

    * - ``cron_expression``
      - String
-     - A cron expression that indicates when the task should run.
+     - A cron expression that indicates when the pump should run.
 It is a required field if no ``schedule_interval`` is specified.
 It is mutually exclusive with the ``schedule_interval`` property.
      -
      - Yes

    * - ``rescan_run_count``
      - Integer
-     - How many times the task should run before scheduling a complete rescan of the source of the pipe that the task is part of.
+     - How many times the pump should run before scheduling a complete rescan of the source of the pipe that the pump is part of.
 It is mutually exclusive with the ``rescan_cron_expression`` property.
      -
      -

    * - ``rescan_cron_expression``
      - String
-     - A cron expression that indicates when the task should schedule a full rescan of the source of the pipe the task is part of.
+     - A cron expression that indicates when the pump should schedule a full rescan of the source of the pipe the pump is part of.
 It is mutually exclusive with the ``rescan_run_count`` property.
      -
      -

    * - ``run_at_startup``
      - Boolean
-     - A flag that indicates if the task should run when the Sesam Node starts up, in addition to the normal schedule specified by the ``schedule_interval`` or ``cron_expression`` properties.
+     - A flag that indicates if the pump should run when the Sesam Node starts up, in addition to the normal schedule specified by the ``schedule_interval`` or ``cron_expression`` properties.
      - false
      -

    * - ``max_read_retries``
      - Integer
-     - A counter that indicates to the task how many times it should retry when failing to read a entity from a source.
+     - A counter that indicates to the pump how many times it should retry when failing to read a entity from a source.
        The default (0) means that it should not retry but log an error immediately when encountering read errors.
      - 0
      -

    * - ``max_retries_per_entity``
      - Integer
-     - A counter that indicates to the task how many times it should retry a failing entity when writing to a sink before giving up on it, which in case it can optionally write it to a ``dead_letter_dataset`` (if specified).
+     - A counter that indicates to the pump how many times it should retry a failing entity when writing to a sink before giving up on it, which in case it can optionally write it to a ``dead_letter_dataset`` (if specified).
      - 5
      -

    * - ``max_consecutive_write_errors``
      - Integer
-     - A counter that indicates to the task how many consecutive write errors it tolerates before terminating the current run.
+     - A counter that indicates to the pump how many consecutive write errors it tolerates before terminating the current run.
 The default (1) means it will terminate after the first write error it encounters.
      - 1
      -

    * - ``max_write_errors_in_retry_dataset``
      - Integer
-     - A counter that indicates to the task how many write errors it accepts in its execution history dataset.
-If the number of retryable and not "dead" failed entities in the dataset exceeds this number, the task will refuse to write any more failed entities to the execution dataset and terminate, even if the ``max_retries_per_entity`` or ``max_retries_per_entity`` is not reached at that point.
-This purpose of this property is to limit the size of the task execution dataset in the case where a target system is unrechable (or misconfigured).
+     - A counter that indicates to the pump how many write errors it accepts in its execution history dataset.
+If the number of retryable and not "dead" failed entities in the dataset exceeds this number, the pump will refuse to write any more failed entities to the execution dataset and terminate, even if the ``max_retries_per_entity`` or ``max_retries_per_entity`` is not reached at that point.
+This purpose of this property is to limit the size of the pump execution dataset in the case where a target system is unrechable (or misconfigured).
 The default value (0) effectively disables retries for write errors.
      - 0
      -